Billy Gram: Early career

 Billy's initial training in professional wrestling took place at The Monster Factory in 1992.
-Gram worked sporadic indy shows from 1993 through 1995 and then quit the business.
+Gram worked sporadic indie shows from 1993 through 1995 and then quit the business.

 In 2003, after befriending Toby Klein and Deranged, Gram re-entered the world of pro wrestling, working small independent shows as Klein's manager.

 In 2003 Gram created the concept of his stable Cult Fiction.
 The initial concept, an Ultra-Violent Four Horseman meet the Manson Family.
 The original group was conceived as Gram, along with Klein, Deranged, Brain Damage and The Necro Butcher.